Instantly find out your maximum home loan amount, maximum property price, and Debt Service Ratio (DSR) based on BNM guidelines.

 This calculator provides estimates only.
 KiraSmart is not financial advice.
 Please verify with official sources or professionals before making decisions.
 Read full disclaimer

-Rates last reviewed: 2026-05-20 · Accuracy: estimate
+Information last reviewed: 2026-05-20 · Result type: user-input estimate